-The Battle of Brunanburh took place in 937 between a proto-English army led by King Æthelstan and an alliance of northerners led by Olaf Guthfrithson.
+The Battle of Brunanburh took place in 937 between a proto-English army led by King Æthelstan and an alliance of northerners.
 It is famous as the bloodiest conflict of its age.
-Its outcome might have contributed to the English state today, not because Æthelstan won, but because of the possible consequences had he lost, his brother and heir Edmund being too young to fight.
+Its outcome might have contributed to the English state today, not because Æthelstan won, but because of the possible consequences had he lost.